davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ### ADNI Dataset Description

-The Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset is a comprehensive collection of neuroimaging and biomarker data designed to accelerate research into Alzheimer's disease [2].
+The ADNI dataset is a comprehensive collection of neuroimaging and biomarker data designed to accelerate research into Alzheimer's disease [2].
 The MRI data were acquired and processed according to the standardized imaging protocols described by Jack et al. [7], ensuring consistent quality and reproducibility across scanners and participants.
 This implementation utilizes the preprocessed version containing:

 - **Image Format**: Grayscale medical images (loaded as single-channel 'L' mode).
 - **Classes**: Alzheimer's Disease (AD) and Cognitively Normal (CN)